quarkus-qe/quarkus-test-framework/README.md

 }
 ```

+#### Delete Container Images on Stop

+If you want to delete the images after use, you need to provide the property `ts.<YOUR SERVICE NAME>.container.delete.image.on.stop=true` or
+`ts.global.container.delete.image.on.stop=true` to apply this property to all the containers.

 #### Privileged Mode
 Some containers require `--privileged` mode to run properly.
 This mode can be enabled on a per-container basis via property `ts.<YOUR SERVICE NAME>.container.privileged-mode=true` or for all containers via property `ts.global.container.privileged-mode=true`.
 This property only affects containers which are both:
 1) Deployed on bare metal, not in Kubernetes/OpenShift.